-(20) Personal Alert Safety System (PASS).
-Each member involved in rescue, fire suppression, or other hazardous duties after January 1, 2000, shall be provided with and shall use a PASS device in the hazardous area when self-contained breathing apparatus is in use.
-PASS devices shall meet the requirements of NFPA 1982, Standard on Personal Alert Safety Systems for Fire Fighters.

-Each PASS device shall be tested at least monthly and shall be maintained in accordance with the manufacturer's instructions.

-(21) (Reserved) (22) (Reserved)

-(23) (Reserved)

-- (24) Breathing Air Compressors and Cylinders.
-In addition to the requirements contained in 1910.134(i), air samples shall be taken every 6 months from the compressor and analyzed by the employer or an independent laboratory for Grade D breathing air.
-Air samples shall also be tested when the system is installed or repaired.
-Analysis shall be conducted according to ANSI/CGA Standard G7.1-1989 edition, Commodity Specification for Air. - (25) Identification of Hazardous Material Locations. - (a) A means shall be provided for identifying nonresidential premises where hazardous materials are stored, as defined in the Uniform Fire Code, 1991 edition, as amended by the State of Oregon, effective July 15, 1992, under Articles 4 and 80, and in quantities as set forth in the hazardous material permit required by Article 4 of the Uniform Fire Code. - (b) Hazardous chemicals required to be identified by this section are those defined in Article 9, Section 9.110, and Article 80, Section 80.101 of the Uniform Fire Code. - (26) Hazardous Material Response Plan. - (a) Fire department that expects to or plans to respond to hazardous material incidents shall develop a written response plan. - (b) The written response plan must contain the policies and procedures on: - (A) Pre-emergency planning and coordination with outside parties, - (B) Personnel roles, lines of authority, training, and communication, - (C) Emergency recognition and prevention, - (D) Safe distances, - (E) Scene security and control, - (F) Evacuation procedures, - (G) Decontamination, - (H) Emergency medical treatment and first aid, - (I) Personnel withdrawal procedures, - (J) Critique of response and follow-up, - (K) Personal protective equipment and emergency equipment and response procedures.
+- (20) Personal Alert Safety System (PASS).
+Each member involved in rescue, fire suppression, or other hazardous duties, [after January 1, 2000, shall] must be provided with and [shall] must use a PASS device in the hazardous area when self-contained breathing apparatus is in use.
+PASS devices [shall] must meet the requirements of NFPA 1982, Standard on Personal Alert Safety Systems for Fire Fighters.
+Each PASS device [shall] must be tested at least monthly and [shall] must be maintained [in-]accord[ance]ing [with] to the manufacturer's instructions. - (21) (Reserved) - (22) (Reserved) - (23) (Reserved) - (24) Breathing Air Compressors and Cylinders.
+In addition to the requirements contained in 1910.134(i), air samples [shall] must be taken every [6] six months from the compressor and analyzed by the employer or an independent laboratory for Grade D breathing air.
+Air samples [shall] must also be tested when the system is installed or repaired.
+Analysis [shall] must be conducted according to ANSI/CGA Standard G7.1-1989 edition, Commodity Specification for Air. - (25) Identification of Hazardous Material Locations. - (a) A means [shall] must be provided for identifying nonresidential premises where hazardous materials are stored, as defined in the Uniform Fire Code, 1991 edition, [as amended by the State of Oregon, effective July 15, 1992, under]Articles 4 and 80, and in quantities as set forth in the hazardous material permit required by Article 4 of the Uniform Fire Code. - (b) Hazardous chemicals required to be identified [by this section are those] defined in Article 9, Section 9.110, and Article 80, Section 80.101 of the Uniform Fire Code. - (26) Hazardous Material Response Plan. - (a) Fire departments that expect[s to] or plan[s] to respond to hazardous material incidents [shall] must develop a written response plan. - (b) The written response plan must contain the policies and procedures on: - (A) Pre-emergency planning and coordination with outside parties, - (B) Personnel roles, lines of authority, training, and communication, - (C) Emergency recognition and prevention,

-- (c) The incident commander shall be responsible for: - (A) Identification of the hazardous substance and condition, - (B) Implementing emergency operations, - (C) Ensuring personal protective equipment is worn, - (D) Limit access to hot zone to those with a specific mission assignment, - (E) Implementing decontamination procedures, - (F) Designating a safety officer, - (G) Using appropriately trained personnel, - (H) On scene medical surveillance for emergency responders.
+- (D) Safe distances,

+- (E) Scene security and control,

+- (F) Evacuation procedures,

+- (G) Decontamination,

+- (H) Emergency medical treatment and first aid,

+- (I) Personnel withdrawal procedures,

+- (J) Critique of response and follow-up,

+- (K) Personal protective equipment and emergency equipment and response procedures.

+- (c) The incident commander [shall] must be responsible for:

+- (A) Identification of ving the hazardous substance and condition,

+- (B) Implementing emergency operations,

+- (C) Ensuring personal protective equipment is worn,

+- (D) Limiting access [te] of hot zone to those with a specific mission assignment,

+- (E) Implementing decontamination procedures,

+- (F) Designating a safety officer,

+- (G) Using appropriately trained personnel,

+- (H) Providing [O]on-scene medical surveillance for emergency responders.